ENDERZOMBI102/BEE-manipulator/README.md

 - config.py:<br>
   a config manager (load, save, and check json-formatted config.cfg) with some handy capabilities as retrive steam's games folders and username

+- activityManager<br>
+  a discord rich presence enhancer to be used with pypresence, still w0rking on it (c++, uses discord game sdk)

 The Future